 - ▶ Now think about the four seasons.
-If the seasons of the year were a story, what season might be the beginning? - ► If the spring is the beginning of the year, what two seasons are the middle? - ▶ What season does that leave to end the story?
+If the seasons of the year were a story, what season might be the beginning? - be the youngest part of the year.
+It's the season when baby birds appear in their nests and baby lambs skip across their pastures.